dme-softwaresolutions/clientcare-help/docs/sw_resources.md

 # Reasons for No Service

-This table is a list "reasons for no service", as defined by the Home and Client Care program.
+This table is a list "reasons for no service", as defined by the First Nations and Inuit Home and Community Care program.
 The options available when declining to perform a service are stored in this table.

 These specficiations cannot be changed by administrators as they are defined by the government.